 - In a small bowl, add your oatmeal and milk and let it sit for 15 mins.
 Preheat your oven to 400 degrees.

-- In a bigger bowl add your beef, onion, carrots, peppers, zucchini, cheese, garlic, and spices.
-Add your milk mixture and mix well.
+- In a bigger bowl add your beef, onion, carrots, peppers, garlic, and spices.
+Add the zucchini and cheese, if you are using them.
+Add your oats and milk mixture and mix well.
 Place in a cast iron skillet or another oven proof skillet in a loaf shape.
 Its easy to mold it.